mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 Added new UPSERT_STRATEGY environment variable to be able to define whether replace or update the document when a new update of a single view occurs.

+### Authorization Service 2.2.0

+Added OPTIONS method to supported methods.
+It is possible to add it in the configuration, or it is automatically handled with the `ALL` method keyword.

 ### New marketplace microservices

 #### Scratch Template